woodser/monero-ts/README.md

 ## Donations

-If this open-source library has been valuable to you, please consider supporting its continued development with a donation.
+If this library has been valuable to you, please consider donating to support its continued development.

 <p align="center">
 	<img src="donate.png" width="115" height="115"/><br>